unchartedsoftware/xdata-salt-tiling/src/main/scala/software/uncharted/xdata/ops/topics/twitter/README.md

 This operation is an implementation of the xdata [topic modelling](https://stash.uncharted.software/projects/XDATA/repos/topic-modelling/browse) project.
 Below are the notes associated with that project (which may be out of date since porting to pipeline op):
 ## Original Research Notes:

-This project represents just the latest in a series of variations and extensions of Biterm Topic Models (Yan et al. 2013) Variations implemented here include:
+This project is an extension of Biterm Topic Models (Yan et al. 2013) Variations implemented here include:
   - A Dirichlet Process for nonparametric Bayesian inference so the model can grow in complexity
   - Option of using weights (TFIDF scores) on words rather than +/- 1 for sample recorder counts